offer

 Our Story

-• Partnering with 40,000+ low-income small-scale Kipkelion coffee growers in Kenya to become financially sustainable farmers growing organic coffee.
+Partnering with 40,000+ low-income small-scale Kipkelion coffee growers in Kenya to become financially sustainable farmers growing organic coffee.

-• Every sip of coffee will nourish the soil, the people, and create an independent household that will thrive and support the community around it for many years to come.
+Every sip of coffee will nourish the soil, the people, and create an independent household that will thrive and support the community around it for many years to come.

-Happy Soil Makes
+• Happy Soil Makes Happy People

-People - Planet - Prosperity
+Missing ingredient (People - Planet - Prosperity)

 Our mission is to transform our well-established practices of working with disadvantaged communities into a new business model that prioritizes the well-being of humans, the happiness of the soil, and ensures shared prosperity for all stakeholders in the value chain.
+Lisha Coffee is a transformative partnership aimed at creating a climate-wise value chain for small-scale coffee farmers.

 How it works?